Generating function: Implicit generating functions and the Lagrange inversion formula

+The expression becomes much neater if we let $n$ be the number of internal nodes: Now the expression just becomes the $n$th Catalan number.

 Introducing a free parameter (snake oil method)

 Sometimes the sum s_{n} is complicated, and it is not always easy to evaluate.
 The "Free Parameter" method is another method (called "snake oil" by H. Wilf) to evaluate these sums.

 Both methods discussed so far have n as limit in the summation.
-When n does not appear explicitly in the summation, we may consider n as a “free” parameter and treat s_{n} as a coefficient of F(z) = Σ s_{n} z^{n}, change the order of the summations on n and k, and try to compute the inner sum.
+When n does not appear explicitly in the summation, we may consider n as a "free" parameter and treat s_{n} as a coefficient of F(z) = Σ s_{n} z^{n}, change the order of the summations on n and k, and try to compute the inner sum.